gcharang/komodo-install-explorer/README.md

 ./install-assetchain-explorer.sh ASSETCHAINNAME
 ```

-**Note:** Use the `noweb` option like: `./install-assetchain-explorer.sh ASSETCHAINNAME noweb` to stop the script from prompting you to open the port for accessing the explorer through the internet.
+**Note:** Use the `noweb` option like so: `./install-assetchain-explorer.sh ASSETCHAINNAME noweb` to stop the script from prompting you to open the port for accessing the explorer through the internet.

 This will create a new sub directory named `ASSETCHAINNAME-explorer` and a script named `ASSETCHAINNAME-explorer-start.sh`
 It also adds a line to a file called `webaccess` with the assetchain's name and the url to access the explorer from anywhere else.